DBSCAN Clustering: Density-Based Algorithm for Finding Arbitrary Shapes

 The k-distance graph reveals the data's density structure.
 The "elbow" point (around distance 0.5) indicates where dense regions transition to sparse regions, suggesting an optimal eps value.
 Points with smaller k-distances are in dense areas, while those with larger distances are in sparser regions.

-Now let's test different parameter combinations to understand their impact on clustering results:
+Now let's test specific parameter combinations to understand their impact on clustering results:

 In[11]: